 To maintain the National Standard as a useful information collection system over time, periodic revisions are made to the system.
 About the National Standard contains general information on the goals and principles guiding all revisions.

-As the field assessment results were being considered, the working group received notice from the NEA that the agency would be revising its Final Descriptive Report (FDR) requirements for all NEA grantees, including states and regions.
+As the field assessment results were being considered, the Working Group received notice from the NEA that the agency would be revising its Final Descriptive Report (FDR) requirements for all NEA grantees, including states and regions.
 However, specific details on those data needs were not available at that time.
 A joint NEA/NASAA decision therefore was made to place the National Standard revisions process on temporary hold in order to allow the process to dovetail meaningfully with changes in the NEA's data collection strategies.
 This decision was made, in part, for the sake of efficiency.
 (Nobody wanted states and regions to have to modify all of their guidelines, databases and information management systems twice.)
 It also allowed for the possibility of harmonizing the National Standard and NEA reporting requirements to the greatest possible degree.

 The NEA's process for articulating new reporting requirements evolved in stages between 2011 and 2013.
-The Working Group and NASAA staff provided input to the NEA on the proposed reporting requirement changes to supplement the feedback that the NEA collected directly from Partnership Agreement grants recipients through webinars and e-mail.
+The Working Group and NASAA staff provided input to the NEA on the proposed reporting requirement changes to supplement the feedback that the NEA collected directly from Partnership Agreement grant recipients through webinars and e-mail.
 Final proposed changes were submitted to the Office of Management and Budget in September 2013.

 In December 2013, the Office of Management and Budget approved new NEA Final Descriptive Report Instructions affecting NEA fiscal year 2015 / SAA and regional arts organization fiscal year 2016.
 This approval allowed the National Standard Working Group to reconvene and finalize a revisions proposal.
-The finalized changes to all NEA fiscal years under consideration are outlined in this memo to the field from NEA State and Regional Project Director Laura Scanlan and are also available in FDR reporting instructions format.
+The finalized changes to all NEA fiscal years under consideration are outlined in this memo to the field from NEA State and Regional Partnership Director Laura Scanlan and are also available in FDR reporting instructions format.